rohitpaulk/befunge-ruby/README.md

 # Befunger

+Befunge (without the 'r' at the end!) is a two-dimensional esoteric programming language invented in 1993 by Chris Pressey with the goal of being as difficult to compile as possible.
+(Source: [esolangs.org](https://esolangs.org/wiki/Befunge))

-Befunger is an interpreter for [Befunge](https://esolangs.org/wiki/Befunge) written in Ruby.
+Befunger is an interpreter for Befunge written in Ruby.
 I wrote this as an answer to [this Kata on codewars](https://www.codewars.com/kata/befunge-interpreter).

 ### Installation